-The optimal positioning of the electrodes, especially of the current electrode is important for best SERIES RESISTANCE COMPENSATION (see also chapter 9).
+The optimal positioning of the electrodes, especially of the current electrode is important for best SERIES RESISTANCE COMPENSATION (see also chapter 0).
 By placing the electrode in the center of the oocyte, the membrane capacity is charged homogeneously.
 The capacitive current transient is mono-exponential and the amplifier can be tuned without ringing around the slow tail of the transient (Greeff, 2000).

-Figure 19).
+- Before the experiment make sure that the electrodes are in optimal position (see Figure 14).
 If you have a micromanipulator that can remember positions you can first position the electrodes without the oocyte.
-Then the position is saved and the electrodes are drawn back, the oocyte is placed and the electrodes are brought back into the saved position.
-Set the voltage clamp control mode switch to FAST.
-Apply adequate test pulses without filtering.
-Tune the amount of SERIES RESISTANCE COMPENSATION (#4, Figure 3), while watching the current output.
+Then the position is saved and the electrodes are drawn back, the oocyte is placed and the electrodes are brought back into the saved position. - o Set the voltage clamp control mode switch to FAST. - o Apply adequate test pulses without filtering. - o Tune the amount of SERIES RESISTANCE COMPENSATION (#4, Figure 3), while watching the current output.
 The capacitive transient of the current should show a mono-exponential decay.
-Overcompensation is indicated by a ringing after the first peak of the capacitive transient (see also Figure 18 in chapter 9, left side).
+Overcompensation is indicated by a ringing after the first peak of the capacitive transient (see also Figure 13 in chapter 0, left side).
 This is also a sign that electrode position is not optimal.